fauu/Kamite/README.md

   # Whether to flash backgrounds of chunk texts in the client's interface on
   # certain occasions
   flash = true

+  # Whether to treat incoming chunks as translations and create a new chunk for
+  # each translation.
+Useful when watching media with just the translation
+  # subtitles
+  translationOnlyMode = false
 }

 commands {